 The Director of Public Safety or his/her designee or University Communications is authorized to activate the Emergency Notification, without delay, when it is his/her professional opinion that a criminal, facility, or weather emergency exists that satisfies the above criteria.
 Any member of Public Safety will send Emergency Notification messages, without consultation, when emergency situations dictate that messages be sent immediately.
-The Dean of Students or his/her designee is authorized to activate the Emergency Notification when it is his/her professional opinion that a health emergency exists that satisfies the above criteria.
+The Vice Chancellor for Student Affairs or his/her designee is authorized to activate the Emergency Notification when it is his/her professional opinion that a health emergency exists that satisfies the above criteria.
 If time permits the following may be consulted prior to the issuance of an emergency message:

-- Director of Public Safety or police supervisor in Director's absence - Marketing and University Communication Director or his/her designee - Dean of Students or his/her designee - Chancellor or his/her designee - Vice Chancellor of Business and Finance or his/her designee
+- Director of Public Safety or police supervisor in Director's absence - Marketing and University Communication Director or his/her designee - Vice Chancellor for Student Affairs or his/her designee - Chancellor or his/her designee - Vice Chancellor of Business and Finance or his/her designee